lmondada/dphil-thesis/content/04_matching/04_anchors.md

 We now prove the claim for $w > 1$ by induction.
 As documented in `AllAnchors`, we can assume that every operation has at most 3 children.
-This simplifies the loop on lines 21--25 of `CanonicalAnchors` to at most three calls to `CanonicalAnchors`.
+This simplifies the loop on lines 21--25 of `CanonicalAnchors` to, at most, three calls to `CanonicalAnchors`.

 Consider a call to `CanonicalAnchors` for a graph $H \subseteq G$, a root